bengrubb-sudo/ffx-style-guide/_docs/guides/corrections.md

 ---
-title: Corrections
+title: Corrections & clarrifications
-info: Additional context can be added here, if required.
+info: When we make a mistake, we must fix it.
+Here's how.
 ---

 Corrections and clarifications